ArbazkhanPathan/TuneTwist/README.md

 Open a website or article that you want to transform into song names and lyrics.

-Click on the LyricLens extension icon in the Chrome toolbar.
+Click on the TuneTwist extension icon in the Chrome toolbar.

 Wait for 7-8 seconds as the extension processes and transforms the content of article.